MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 > [!NOTE]
 > This only applies to loaded commands.
 If there is a `build` executable and an
-> Alias `build` for a function with the name of `Invoke-Build` inside a module that
+> Alias `build` for a function with the name of `Invoke-Build` inside a module
-> is not loaded into the current session, PowerShell will execute the `build` executable
+> that is not loaded into the current session, PowerShell runs the `build`
-> instead.
-It will not auto-load modules if it finds the external executable in this case.
+> executable instead.
+It does not auto-load modules if it finds the external
-> It is only if no external executable is found that an alias / function / cmdlet with
+> executable in this case.
+It is only when no external executable is found that
-> the given name is invoked, thereby triggering auto-loading of its module.
+> an alias, function, or cmdlet with the given name is invoked, thereby
+> triggering auto-loading of its module.

 When the session contains items of the same type that have the same name, PowerShell runs the newer item.